 Back to Blog

-It's OK If You Don't Understand the KiwiSaver Member Tax Credit
+It's OK If You Don't Understand the KiwiSaver Government Contribution

-It's OK If You Don't Understand the KiwiSaver Member Tax Credit
+It's OK If You Don't Understand the KiwiSaver Government Contribution

 Key Takeaways

-KiwiSaver is designed to help New Zealanders save for their future-whether it's buying your first home or retiring comfortably.
-But one key feature of the scheme often flies under the radar: the Member Tax Credit (MTC).
+KiwiSaver is designed to help New Zealanders save for their future, whether it's buying your first home or retiring comfortably.
+But one key feature of the scheme often flies under the radar: the KiwiSaver government contribution, formerly called the member government contribution.

-To encourage consistent contributions, the Government rewards active KiwiSaver members with a Member Tax Credit.
-For every $1 you contribute into your KiwiSaver account (this includes contributions from your own pocket or through your salary), the Government adds 25 cents-up to a maximum of $260.72 per year.
-Note that from July 2025, an income cap of $180,000 applies.
+To encourage consistent contributions, the Government rewards eligible active KiwiSaver members with a government contribution.
+For every $1 you contribute into your KiwiSaver account (this includes contributions from your own pocket or through your salary), the Government adds 25 cents, up to a maximum of $260.72 per year.
+From 1 July 2025, you also need annual taxable income of $180,000 or less to qualify.

-It's a 25 cents per dollar match, requiring at least $1,042.86 in personal contributions to claim the full credit.
-If you contribute that amount between 1 July and 30 June, you'll receive the full tax credit.
+It is a 25 cents per dollar match, requiring at least $1,042.86 in personal contributions to claim the full contribution.
+If you contribute that amount between 1 July and 30 June, you'll receive the full government contribution.
 That equates to just over $20 per week.

 Why Does This Matter?

 Put simply: it's free money.
-The Member Tax Credit more than offsets the income tax you paid to earn your contribution in the first place.
 If you're saving for a first home, it's a meaningful boost.
-And if you're saving for retirement, those annual top-ups-compounded over decades-can significantly increase your final balance.
+And if you're saving for retirement, those annual top-ups, compounded over decades-can significantly increase your final balance.

 What Should You Do Right Now?